 On the other hand, in the CTBP isomer, when the three twisting modes are inactive having a little amount of kinetic energy, the symmetry breaking effect of the internal centrifugal force is suppressed.
 In this situation, the effect of the potential force becomes dominant, and as a result, it becomes highly likely that the cluster is driven from the CTBP isomer to the OCT isomer.
 This is because OCT has much deeper potential well than CTBP (see Fig. 1), and is much more favorable as long as the potential force is dominant.
-This explains why the three twisting modes tend to become highly inactive in the CTBP isomer prior to the onset of structural transition in Fig. 8(c) and (d).
+This explains why the three twisting modes tend to become highly inactive in the CTBP isomer prior to the onset of structural transition in Figs. 8(c) and 8(d).
 From this perspective, we expect that the major driving force for the reaction from CTBP to OCT is the potential force.

-In order to demonstrate the above driving mechanisms for structural transitions more quantitatively, we present here the averaged force fields in the $a'1$ - $a'2$ space that effectively correspond to the ones right before the onset of structural transitions.
-Fig. 10(a) shows an averaged force field under the condition that the three twisting modes are highly active, having more than 30 % of the total kinetic energy in total.
-This kinetic energy partitioning is based on the one at the time t = -0.4 before the onset of the structural transition from OCT to CTBP in Fig. 8, where the three twisting modes occupy approximately 33 % of the total kinetic energy in total.
-Note that if the kinetic energy were equipartitioned, the three twisting modes would only have 25 % of the total kinetic energy in total.
+In order to demonstrate the above driving mechanisms for structural transitions more quantitatively, we present here the averaged force fields in the a'1 - a'2 space that effectively correspond to the ones right before the onset of structural transitions.
+Figure 10(a) shows an averaged force field under the condition that the three twisting modes are highly active, having more than 30% of the total kinetic energy in total.
+This kinetic energy partitioning is based on the one at the time t = -0.4 before the onset of the structural transition from OCT to CTBP in Fig. 8, where the three twisting modes occupy approximately 33% of the total kinetic energy in total.
+Note that if the kinetic energy was equipartitioned, the three twisting modes would only have 25% of the total kinetic energy in total.
 Thus, the force field in Fig. 10(a) can be regarded as an effective force field right before the structural transition from OCT to CTBP.
-It is clearly seen from Fig. 10(a) that the force field has the strong tendency to accelerate (drive) the system from the OCT region
+It is clearly seen from Fig. 10(a) that the force field has the strong tendency to accelerate

-Figure 10: (Color online) (a) Averaged force field in the space of the reaction coordinate $a'1$ and $a'2$ when the three twisting modes are highly active, having more than 30 % of the total kinetic energy in total. (b) Line integral (mean force potential) of the average force field in (a) along the reaction coordinate $a'1$ . (c) Average force field in the space of the reaction coordinate $a'1$ and $a'2$ when the three twisting modes are highly inactive having less than 15 % of the total kinetic energy in total and the two shearing modes $\gamma{24}$ and $\gamma{25}$ are highly active having more than 30 % of the total kinetic energy in total. (d) Line integral (mean force potential) of the average force field in (c) along the reaction coordinate $a'1$ .
+FIG. 10.
+(Color online) (a) Averaged force field in the space of the reaction coordinate a'1 and a'2 when the three twisting modes are highly active, having more than 30% of the total kinetic energy in total. (b) Line integral (mean force potential) of the average force field in (a) along the reaction coordinate a'1 . (c) Average force field in the space of the reaction coordinate a'1 and a'2 when the three twisting modes are highly inactive having less than 15% of the total kinetic energy in total and the two shearing modes γ{24} and γ{25} are highly active having more than 30% of the total kinetic energy in total. (d) Line integral (mean force potential) of the average force field in (c) along the reaction coordinate a'1 .

-into the CTBP region along the reaction coordinate $a'1$ .
+(drive) the system from the OCT region into the CTBP region along the reaction coordinate a'1 .
 This effect can also be characterized by the corresponding mean force potential, which is shown in Fig. 10(b).
-This mean force potential is obtained by numerically integrating the averaged force field in Fig. 10(a) along the reaction coordinate $a'1$ in the similar way as in Fig. 9(d).
+This mean force potential is obtained by numerically integrating the averaged force field in Fig. 10(a) along the reaction coordinate a'1 in the similar way as in Fig. 9(d).
 The left minimum of this mean force potential corresponds to the OCT isomer, while the right one corresponds to the CTBP isomer.
-Fig. 10(b) clearly shows that the force field in Fig. 10(a) makes the OCT less favorable and CTBP more favorable.
+Figure 10(b) clearly shows that the force field in Fig. 10(a) makes the OCT less favorable and CTBP more favorable.
 Thus, the activation of the three twisting modes can be the principal factor to drive the structural transition from OCT to CTBP.